openearth/aeolis-python/docs/developer/quickstart.rst

 Code Style
 '''''''''''

 AeoLiS strive to comply with the  `PEP8 <https://www.python.org/dev/peps/pep-0008/>`_ code style guide.
 We recommend `flake8 <https://flake8.pycqa.org/en/latest/>`_ to check the code style.
-To run flake8, run the following command from the root directory of the source code:
+To run flake8, use the following command from the `src/` directory of the source code:

 .. code-block:: bash